titan2858/Hunger-Heal/README.md

 # Install dependencies
 npm install

-# Create a .env file in the frontend directory and add your OpenCage API key:
+# Create a .env file in the frontend directory and add the following variable:
+# (You can create this manually or using echo commands)
 echo "VITE_OPENCAGE_API_KEY=your_opencage_api_key" >> .env

 # Run the frontend development server